 Importantly, all of our directors play an active role in overseeing the Company's business both at the Board and committee levels.
-At least twice per year as part of regularly scheduled Board meetings, the independent directors meet in executive session without the Chief Executive Officer present.
+As part of each regularly scheduled Board meeting, the independent directors meet in executive session without the Chief Executive Officer present.
 These sessions allow our independent directors to discuss issues of importance to the Company, including the business and affairs of the Company as well as matters concerning management, without any member of management present.

-Committees of Our Board of Directors
+Committees of Our Board of Directors During 2018

 Our Board of Directors directs the management of our business affairs, as provided by Delaware law, and conducts its business through meetings of the Board of Directors.
 Our Board of Directors has established three standing committees: an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
-During 2017, each director attended 100% of the meetings of the Board committees on which such director served.
+During 2018, each director attended 100% of the meetings of the Board committees on which such director served.
 In addition, from time to time, special committees may be established under the direction of the Board of Directors when necessary to address specific issues.
 The composition of the Board committees complies with the applicable rules of the Nasdaq Stock Market and applicable law.
-Our Board of Directors has adopted written charters for each of the standing committees, which are available in the Corporate Governance section of the Investor Relations page on our website at www.gcu.edu.
+Our Board of Directors has adopted written charters for each of the standing committees, which are available in the Corporate Governance section of the Investor Relations page on our website at www.gce.com.

 Audit Committee.
-Our Audit Committee consists of Messrs.
+During 2018, our Audit Committee consisted of Messrs.
 Jack A. Henry (chair), Kevin F. Warren, and David J. Johnson, each of whom our Board of Directors determined to be "independent," as defined under and required by the rules of the Nasdaq Stock Market and the federal securities laws.
-Our Audit Committee met five times during 2017.
-Our Audit Committee is directly responsible for, among other things, the appointment, compensation, retention, and oversight of our independent registered public accounting firm.
-The oversight includes reviewing the plans and results of the audit engagement with the firm, approving any additional professional services provided by the firm and reviewing the independence of the firm.
-The Audit Committee is also responsible for discussing the effectiveness of the internal controls over financial reporting with the firm and relevant financial management.
+Our Audit Committee met seven times during 2018.
+Our Audit Committee is directly responsible for, among other things, the appointment, compensation and related audit fee negotiations, retention, and oversight, including selection of the lead engagement partner, and tenure of our independent registered public accounting firm.
+The oversight includes reviewing the plans and results of the audit engagement with the firm, approving and negotiating any additional professional services provided by the firm and reviewing the independence of the firm.
+The Audit Committee is also responsible for discussing the effectiveness of the internal controls over financial reporting, review of significant accounting policies, and discussion of significant judgements or accounting estimates during the audit with the firm and relevant financial management.
 Our Board of Directors determined that each of Messrs.
 Henry, Warren and Johnson qualified as an "audit committee financial expert," as defined under applicable federal securities laws.

 Compensation Committee.
-Our Compensation Committee consists of Messrs.
+During 2018, our Compensation Committee consisted of Messrs.
 Kevin F. Warren (chair), Jack A. Henry, and Ms. Sara R. Dial, each of whom the Board of Directors determined to be "independent," as defined under and required by the rules of the Nasdaq Stock Market.
-Our Compensation Committee met six times during 2017.
+Our Compensation Committee met five times during 2018.
 The Compensation Committee is responsible for, among other things, supervising and reviewing our affairs as they relate to the compensation and benefits of our executive officers and directors.
 In carrying out these responsibilities, the Compensation Committee reviews all components of executive compensation for consistency with our compensation philosophy and with the interests of our stockholders.